 Confidence and leadership are not the only benefits of hiring former student-athletes.
 Being able to juggle an intense schedule teaches student-athletes organization and dedication.

 The No.1 thing sport has taught me is to be dedicated.
 To go far in this world you have to be dedicated to everything you do.
 No matter what it is you’re doing, giving 100 per cent and putting your best foot forward is always the way to go.

-Haley Sherrard is a Toronto-born third-year student playing NCAA tennis for St. Lawrence University in Canton, N.Y., and one of Michael Sherrard’s twin daughters – the other daughter, Dana, a varsity swimmer for the University of Ottawa Gee-Gees.
+Haley Sherrard is a Toronto-born fourth-year student playing NCAA tennis for St. Lawrence University in Canton, N.Y., and one of Michael Sherrard’s twin daughters – the other daughter, Dana, a varsity swimmer for the University of Ottawa Gee-Gees.
 Haley Sherrard recognizes the impact of varsity sport on her ability to stay on top of her busy life and remain dedicated to whatever she does.

 “Without sports I would not have learned to be as organized and on top of my work as I am, nor would I be at the institution I’m currently at and loving,” she explains.
 “The No.1 thing sport has taught me is to be dedicated.
 To go far in this world you have to be dedicated to everything you do.
 No matter what it is you’re doing, giving 100 per cent and putting your best foot forward is always the way to go.
 You never know the opportunities you can create for yourself.”

 Student-athletes are often more visible on campus and in their communities, becoming role models at a young age.
 They actively give back to their school, community, and those who have supported them.